Do you know what this is?

 - Good storytelling + great products = 80 craploads of money

 In Marvel’s case, the story was the product and then additional merchandise came along the way.
+And, their target audience gobbled it all up.
 Even today, the story should come long before the product.

-By far, the easiest way to tell great stories, around which you can build great products, is with blogs.
+By far, the easiest way to tell great stories, around which you can build great products, is with blog posts.

-You don’t need drawers, painters and a printing press to put out comics any longer.
-If you’re talented at drawing or creating witty stories, you can outsource the other part for as little as five bucks and create a blog that attracts hundreds of thousands of readers each month.
+You don’t need artists, painters and a printing press to put out comics any longer.
+If you’re talented at drawing or creating witty stories, you can outsource the other part for as little as five bucks and create high quality content that attracts hundreds of thousands of readers each month.

 All you have to do is release a strip a day.

-Remember, the content has to be valuable and relevant to the target customer group.
+Remember, the content has to be valuable and relevant to your target audience.

 On their migraine blog, Excedrin provides helpful advice for all migraine sufferers, free software to help track the source of the problem and coupons for loyal customers and readers.

 James Altucher is a great example.
-After blogging for 5 years and telling stories every week, his blog posts now routinely get thousands of shares.
+After blogging for 5 years and telling stories every week, his blog posts now routinely get thousands of social media shares.

 Over time, he’s built a huge following and all it takes now to sell his books or info products is an email to his 200,000 person email list.